lonewolf896/Mt/Readme.md

 You can find gperftools over at https://code.google.com/p/gperftools/

 doxygen is also needed if you wish to build the docs, but a normal make wont do that anyway so if you just want to build from source and have no interest in documentation then you dont need it.

+If you do use doxygen then latex and pdflatex are needed to build the PDF manual.

 ## Building